How It Works

 Side Effects

-What are the common side effects of semaglutide, tirzepitide, and liraglutide?
+What are the common side effects of Semaglutide and Tirzepatide?

-Like all medications, semaglutide, tirzepitide, and liraglutide may have side effects.
+Like all medications, semaglutide and tirzepatide may have side effects.
 It's important to note that not everyone will experience these side effects, and some individuals may experience them to a greater or lesser degree.
 Common side effects can include: nausea, diarrhea, abdominal pain, loss of appetite, hypoglycemia, pancreatitis, gallbladder disorders, gastrointestinal distress, and others.

 Can I get a prescription for Zofran?